- Mike McCormick

 Remove: When finished, close the AV program and uninstall it before proceeding to the next step.
 Your regular AV program can get cranky if it encounters a competing product on the machine.

 Windows may automatically reenable your regular AV (or prompt you to do so) at the end of the previous step.
 Find its icon in the system tray, open it, and make sure real-time virus protection is on.
-On Windows 10, you can also reenable it by rebooting the machine.
+You can also reenable it by rebooting the machine.

 Restart Windows if you didn't already do so on the previous step.

 Congratulations, your PC is more secure and reliable than it was yesterday!